share on

 4. Unemployment

-Across all industries, unemployment rates either declined or remained similar over the year except for outward-oriented industries like the Information & Communications and Financial & Insurance services which saw an increase in their unemployment rates.
+Across all industries, unemployment rates either declined or remained similar over the year except for outward-oriented industries such as information & communications and financial & insurance services which saw an increase in their unemployment rates.
 This could be due to the rise in retrenchments from business restructuring as the global economy shifts, impacting firms in those sectors.

 5. Persons outside the labour force

 As Singapore's population ages, more residents can be seen outside the labour force with an increase from 1.12mn to 1.14mn in the past year.
 This increase is primarily due to the increasing number of retirees.
-Those have cited retirement as the main reason for leaving the work force increased from 25.2% to 28.7% and it is expected to increase as baby boomers retire.
-Other reasons for residents to stay out of the labour force can be said to be discouraged workers.
-Fortunately, the numbers have declined from 9,100 to 7,400.
+Among reasons cited include retirement as the main reason for leaving the work force, noting an increase from 25.2% to 28.7%.
+This figure is expected to increase as baby boomers retire.

 For more details and other findings, visit here.